karthikcs/capstone-project-flight-delay/capstone_report.md

 ### Algorithms and Techniques

-Here we are using the following models:
+Here we are using the following models.
--Linear regression
+- Linear regression
--Polynomial regression
+- Polynomial regression
--Light GBM
+- Light GBM
--Ridge regression
+- Ridge regression

 Here **Linear regression** is taken as benchmark model and later let us move to polynomial regression as it provides of the relationship between the dependent and independent variable.
 Polynomial basically fits a wide range of curvature as well.
 And the end we will use Light GBM algorithm as the data is non-linear.
 It is good to try out a tree based model.
 We split our data to train test and apply the above algorithms and compare the evaluation metrics.